 However, of course, knowing the challenges of hybrid workforce protection helps you plan how to implement SASE smoothly and drive successful SASE adoption.
-If you want a truly secure hybrid workforce that keeps work flowing without extra hassle, you’re in the right place.
+If you want a truly secure modern workforce that keeps work flowing without extra hassle, you’re in the right place.

-Key Challenges of Hybrid Workforce Security
+Key Challenges of Modern Workforce Security

 Managing security for a team that works both in the office and remotely brings a few clear hurdles.
 If you’ve ever worried about data leaks, slow connections, or unknown apps on your network, you’re not alone.
-Here are the main challenges of hybrid workforce protection:
+Here are the main challenges of modern workforce protection:

 Varied devices and networks: Employees use laptops, tablets, and phones on home Wi-Fi, public hotspots, or office LANs, making it challenging to consistently maintain remote work security.